PhotonicsTUL/PLaSK/doc/geometry.rst

    xpl/geometry/3d/transforms
    xpl/geometry/3d/objects

 Each geometry object can have an optional name for further reference in computational script or further in geometry specification.
-Each geometry object can therefore be copied - see section :ref:`sec-xpl-copy`.
+Each geometry object can therefore be copied - see section :ref:`sec-xpl-geometry-copies`.

   .. _sec-xpl-Geometry-objects-copy-ref:

 Physical geometry objects are representing actual objects having defined shape, dimensions and material.
-One can define following physical objects for two-dimensional geometry:
+One can define following physical objects for **two-dimensional** geometry:

 .. xml:tag:: <block2d/> (or <block/>)